SaundersB/llm-pr-reviewer-action/README.md

 # LLM PR Reviewer GitHub Action

 This GitHub Action uses a Large Language Model (like OpenAI's GPT-4) to automatically review pull requests and add code comments.
+The code mirrors the process used in [Coderabbit's AI PR Reviewer](https://github.com/coderabbitai/ai-pr-reviewer).

 ## Features